Unity-Technologies/com.unity.multiplayer.samples.bitesize/README.md

 ## Maintenance

-The MLAPI Shared Samples repository will be maintained and updated with the latest released MLAPI version and Unity LTS version.
+The MLAPI Bitesize Samples repository will be maintained and updated with the latest released MLAPI version and Unity LTS version.
 See this readme and the changelog for supported versions.

 ## Contributing
 These samples, projects, and Unity MLAPI are open-source and welcome contributions.
 See our [contribution guidelines](CONTRIBUTING.md) for details.